ereiskind/Collections_Assessment_Data_Warehouse/docs/Runtime_Environment/Runtime_Environment.md

 ┃   ┗ Status_Check_Sample.json (COUNTER response to /status GET request)
 ┣ mysql/
-┃ ┣ Dockerfile (the Dockerfile to create the MySQL container) ┃ ┗ Version_0.1_DDL.sql (the SQL statements to create the schema for the database and load in any information wanted in the database at initialization)
+┃ ┣ Dockerfile (the Dockerfile to create the MySQL container) ┃ ┣ Version_0.1_DDL.sql (the SQL statements to create the schema for the database) ┃ ┗ Version_0.1_DML.sql (the SQL statements to load in any information wanted in the database at initialization) ┣ Private_Info/
-┣ Private_Info/
 ┃ ┣ Data_Warehouse_Data/
 ┃ ┃ ┗ *the CSVs containing the raw data for inclusion in the data warehouse entities other than "R5_Usage"*